microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

   **Once the peripherals are added, modify the peripherals:**

-  Please refer to the Temperature Indicator Module on the [PIC18F16Q41 Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/PIC18F06-16Q41-DataSheet-40002214C.pdf) when configuring these peripherals
+  Please refer to the Temperature Indicator Module on the [PIC18F16Q41 Datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/PIC18F06-16Q41-DataSheet-40002214C.pdf) when configuring these peripherals.

   + TMR2